nrwl/nx-set-shas/CONTRIBUTING.md

+# Contributing

+## Prerequisites

+For development purposes, this repo uses `bun` as a package manager, bundler and TypeScript script runner.

+You can install `bun` by following the instruction on https://bun.com/

+## Development

+- Run `bun install` to install the dependencies.
+- Run `bun run build` to build the action.
+- Run `bun run format` to format the code.
+This is also done automatically by the pre-commit hook (please do not skip it).

 # Notes to Admins

 In order to publish a new version of the action, simply update the "version" in the package.json and merge into the main branch.